eldstal/cardcinogen/README.md

 ```

 ### Designing a card
-The card layout (which is identical for all cards in the deck) is specified
-using three images (front, hidden and back) and a JSON file which defines the
+The card layout is specified using two images (front, hidden) and a JSON structure
-dynamic aspects of the card.
+which defines the dynamic aspects of the card.

 The format of the JSON file is as follows: